Not So Friendly Neighborhood Affair: Plot

 In a COVID-19 pandemic-stricken Sarajevo, people walk with masks on their faces, get sick every day and cafes suffer the consequences of a locked world.
 There is less and less work, and in the May 2021, Baščaršija, Sarajevo's old bazaar, is trying to recover from closed shops.
 Although the pandemic continues, and the economy is on the wane, Zagreb-based gastro vlogger Gordana (Anja Matković) comes to Baščaršija to eat the best ćevapi (as she says "ćevose").
 Enes (Branko Đurić) sends her to Izo (Izudin Bajrović), to make him happy for a moment and treat him to his first morning coffee in a good mood.

 However, as the road to Jahannam is paved with good intentions, a friendly gesture causes a collapse of business and private life.
 Two ćevapi makers are in conflict over the quality of ćevapi in their shops, and their children, who are in a love affair, suffer a conflict between their fathers and have a desire to leave Bosnia and Herzegovina.
 The disagreements of Enes and Izo cause chaos throughout the city, where not everyone is ready to accept the inevitable changes that come with challenging times.

 Because of the influencer's comment, everyone is looking for an answer to the question of where to eat the best ćevapi in Sarajevo, with social networks and other digital platforms creating "hype" among people.
-Enes is sinking deeper and deeper into his business ruin, so much so that he will reach for the services of loan sharks.
+Enes negatively impacts his business and he will potentially employ the services of loan sharks.